In Search of Benjamin

 The locals suggested I see if Mystic's longest standing property, the Denison Homestead, had any ghosts.
 Apparently, ghost investigators had recorded some unexplained noises and heard the word “fire.”
 Although some think that could be referring to the fire on that property, I think it could have been for something else.
 Located beside the home is the field where Captain George Denison trained 200 men for service in King Philip’s War in 1676.
 An archaeological dig unearthed musket balls.
 Was the word "fire" a shout from past echoing into the future?
 Was it Captain Dension yelling "fire!" during training exercises?

-Although Church is probably too ashamed to admit to his dead friends that I, an "abandon shipper" descend from him, learning what a controversial figure he is, I may be reluctant to admit to my l living friends he is my ancestor!
+ashamed to admit to his dead friends that I, an "abandon shipper" descend from him, learning what a controversial figure he is, I may be reluctant to admit to my l living friends he is my ancestor!

 But investigating his life is showing me how brave he and his opponents were--what blood curdling tales I'm reliving.
 Scalping, heads in spikes, and getting drawn and quartered make my sailing adventure seem as scary as taking a bath.